Antony Cotton: Personal life

+Cotton is an Ambassador for the Soldiers, Sailors, Airmen and Families Association (SSAFA) Armed Forces charity and a Patron of Help for Heroes.

 Honours, awards and recognition

 In 2005, Cotton won the Most Popular Newcomer category at the National Television Awards for his role in Coronation Street.
 Cotton won the 2005 Inside Soap Awards for Best Newcomer and Funniest Performance.
 In 2006, he won the award for Funniest Performance.
 At the 2007 British Soap Awards, Cotton was awarded the Best Actor award, which was voted for by the public.
 Also in 2007 he won Best Actor at the Inside Soap Awards.

 Cotton was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for services to the British Army, personnel and veterans.